designpatternninja/designpatternninja.github.io/about.md

 # Design pattern ninja catalog

-This is a community-oriented, open catalog of software design patterns.
+This is a community-driven, open catalog of software design patterns.

 Its main goal is cataloging as many design patterns as possible, and not only the most famous ones, but it's a place where anyone can publish new and invented design patterns and/or improve existing ones.